kimwoodfield/bookshelf/README.md

 # bookshelf📚
-A library to store the top-selling books of all time or a personal book collection with basic crud functionality.
+A library that stores the top-selling books of all time or a personal book collection with basic CRUD functionality.
-MySql used to store the data, SQL used to query the database, PHP used to create the connection between frontend and backend, html/css/js used to build the ui.
+MySql to store the data, SQL to query the database, PHP to create the connection between frontend and backend, html/css/js to build the ui.